yassin-shehata/yassin-shehata/README.md

 ⚙️ I'm working on projects that involve embedded systems and firmware development, areas I'm passionate about and always looking to grow in!

-⚡ I'm currently building a portfolio website as a personal project.
+⚡ I'm currently in the process of building an RC car from scratch.

 Reach out anytime: